suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 energy-consuming decryption and flash memory copy or swap operations take place.

+While the examples in this document use coaps for payload fetch you can use other URI schemes such as coap and http instead of coaps, because the SUIT manifest and this extension don't rely on the TLS layer as a security mechanism.
+The encryption algorithms provide confidentiality, suit-parameter-image-size and suit-parameter-image-digest provide integrity, and suit-authentication-wrapper provide authentication.

 #  IANA Considerations

 IANA is asked to add the following value to the SUIT Parameters